-The reason why the EU is keen to improve cooperation with the neighbouring countries on internal security questions is the high degree of security interdependence it is experiencing with the Neighbourhood (Lavenex, 2004; Occhipinti, 2007).
-When examining the organised crime reports, this threat perception becomes apparent, provided that the reports point to the pivotal role that the neighbouring countries play as source and transit countries of security threats to the EU (Council of Europe, 2004; Europol, 2004a).
-Hence there is a strong 'functional' argument that the EU should engage more substantively with these countries in order to prevent the spill over of insecurity to the EU (Knelangen, 2007: 266).
-This reasoning underlies the JHA actions that call for targeted capacity-building in the area of border management and the enhancement of non-member countries' risk analysis and information-gathering capacities.
-These very concrete, short-term and punctual measures aim to enhance the non-member states' capacities in managing threats to the EU's security in the short term.
-They do not, however, engage in questions of 'security governance' or the oversight of the security sector (Kahl, 2006: 298; Tanner, 2005).
-In other words, one could claim that activities launched under the JHA external dimension can either reinforce the repressive elements, which constitute the power basis of autocratic regimes, or they can contribute to fostering state structures based on the respect for the rule of law and democracy.
+The reason why the EU is keen to improve cooperation with the neighbouring countries on internal security questions is the high degree of security interdependence it is experiencing with the Neighbourhood.
+When taking a look at the organised crime reports this threat perception becomes apparent, provided that the reports point to the pivotal role which the neighbouring countries play as source and transit countries of security threats to the EU.
+Hence there is a strong 'functional' argument that the EU should engage more substantively with these countries in order to prevent the spill over of insecurity to the EU.
+This reasoning underlies the JHA actions that call for targeted capacity-building in the area of border management and the enhancement of non member countries' risk analysis and information gathering capacities.
+These very concrete, short term and punctual measures aim to enhance the non member states' capacities in managing threats to the EU's security in the short term.
+They do, however, not engage with questions of 'security governance' or the oversight of the security sector.
+In other words one could claim that activities launched under the JHA external dimension can either reinforce the repressive elements, which constitute the power basis of autocratic regimes, or they contribute to fostering state structures based on the respect for the rule of law and democracy.